BHSPitMonkey/Prelude/README.md

     * Identification can be made either by entry onto an on-screen button array
       * Could possibly look like a small keyboard (maybe just an octave in the selected key)

+## Build

+Before doing anything:

+    npm install

+To run the local test server (using webpack):

+    npm start

+To build:

+    # TODO

 ## License

 MIT